 Government acceptance of non-animal test methods following a practical training course for regulators, co-funded by HSI.

-$155 million government commitment to build national alternative testing center; regulatory acceptance of non-animal test results for medicated cosmetics.
+$155 million government commitment to build national alternative testing center; bill launched to require non-animal alternative tests for cosmetics where available.

-Leading efforts to support federal legislation that will phase-out animal testing and prohibit the import of animal tested cosmetics.
+Leading efforts to support the Humane Cosmetics Act that will phase-out animal testing and prohibit the import of animal tested cosmetics.